calubrecht/CrimsonSkies/README.md

     not imagined in the early 90's.
 One feature will be a client based area build that will allow for dragging and dropping over rooms on a map (I had originally completed a program that did this back in 2000 and I will start from that concept).
+  - To document the old functions with descriptions and hopefully well document new functions.
   - I may use ROM as a base to port the code to a modern language like C# that will run on both Linux (through Mono) and Windows and implement an easy to use modern database.
   - I will be using both Nano on the Linux side and Visual Studio on the Windows side to